zuzanna81/dishley/README.md

 * Oliver Ochman: https://github.com/oliverochman/

-During the first week and a half of the project the team had two different members replaced by me and Sophie and they were:
+During the first week and a half of the project the team had two different members replaced by me and Sophie, they were:
 * Alfred Johansson: https://github.com/aljoh
 * Zuzanna Bienkowska: https://github.com/zuzanna81/